KermodeS/HomeAssistant/README.md

 - **Grocy Integration**: Fetches chores and sends notifications
 - **Weather Forecasting**: Provides temperature forecasts and extreme weather alerts
 - **Device Monitoring**: Tracks device status changes (e.g., Shelly relay switches)
+- **Voltage Monitoring**: Monitors voltage levels and sends alerts when thresholds are crossed

 The system is designed to be: